mse-org/mseide-msegui/tools/timeless_clock/readme.txt

 With option/method:

  1) You should see only @GLIBC_2.2.5 signature for all methods.
- 2) Some methods of 1) are unisigned, they are part now of the "Base" symbols. (you may check with grep "Base")
+ 2) Some methods of 1) are un-signed, they are part now of the "Base" symbols. (you may check with grep "Base")
- 3) The majority of signature is @GLIBC_2.2.5 but there are some @GLIBC_2.34 or higher.
+ 3) The majority of signatures is @GLIBC_2.2.5 but there are some @GLIBC_2.34 or higher.